-It has been a widespread belief by educational economists that education plays a significant role in accel Education has a significant role in greater equality of opportunity, availability of skilled human power, reformative and developmental proc independence, according to Eshiwani, curriculum reforms played a pivotal role in directing the expected quality of development in Kenya.
-Major innovations were introduced in the curriculum namely: the new mathematics, agricultural, industrial and science education Project for Africa (SEPA), the SPP Nufflied-ba did not bring about desired quality in the education system.
+The government of Kenya emphasis on education expansion that took place during the post-independence period and was complimented by an increasing priority accorded to programmes of quality improvement in education and have been closely linked to Kenya's evolutionary, reformative and developmental processes.
+In the first two decades of independence, according to Eshiwani, curriculum reforms played a pivotal role in directing the expected quality of development in Kenya.
+Major innovations were introduced in the curriculum namely: the new mathematics, agricultural, industrial and science education Project for Africa (SEPA), the SPP Nufflied-based science programmes, the New Primary approach among others.
+These curriculum efforts unfortunately did not bring about desired quality in the education system.
 They failed to respond to the problems of low quality curriculum materials, irrelevant content and inappropriate instructional approaches and contributed decimally development.